Lucy Trevelyan LLB

 Your medical assessment usually only takes 20 minutes and can normally be organised locally.
 Based on your assessment, you’ll receive a written medical report which will be used as evidence of your injuries.
 Your solicitor will be able to give you more information about this when you speak to them.

-With no win no fee, you don’t have to pay any money if you don’t win your case.
-If you do win your claim, you’ll need to pay a success fee to your solicitor as a percentage of the compensation you receive – but this won’t make up more than 25%.
+If you win your claim, you’ll need to pay a success fee to your personal injury lawyer as a percentage of your compensation – but this won’t make up more than 25%.

 Your solicitor will need you to provide as much information as possible about the accident because the stronger the evidence, the greater your chances of winning compensation.
 They’ll be able to give more detail when you talk to them, but evidence could include any photographs of the location of the accident and your injuries, details of witnesses and an entry in an accident log book.